-During fiscal year 2022, Mr. Levin was party to an employment agreement with us that provided, among other things, for the following:
+During fiscal year 2023, Mr. Levin was party to an employment agreement with us that provided, among other things, for the following:

-- (1) the term of Mr. Levin's employment agreement ends on September 30, 2025; - (2) Mr. Levin's base salary for fiscal year 2022 was \$1,000,000 and his target bonus was \$1,000,000; and - (3) Mr. Levin is eligible for an annual grant of long-term incentive awards with a target value of \$1,000,000 per year.
+- (1) the term of Mr. Levin's employment agreement ends on September 30, 2025; - (2) Mr. Levin's base salary for fiscal year 2023 was \$1,000,000 and his target bonus was \$1,000,000; and - (3) Mr. Levin was eligible for an annual grant of long-term incentive awards with a target value of \$1,000,000 per year.

-In the event we terminate his employment for any reason other than for cause (as defined in his employment agreement), Mr. Levin will be entitled to cash severance benefits equal to his annual base salary, as well as a portion of his annual target bonus, pro-rated in good faith for the year of his termination, except that if we elect to not renew his employment agreement at the end of its term, he will be paid \$600,000.
+Mr. Levin's agreement also provided that, in the event we terminate his employment for any reason other than for "cause" (as defined in his employment agreement), Mr. Levin would be entitled to cash severance benefits equal to his annual base salary, as well as a portion of his annual target bonus, pro-rated in good faith for the year of his termination, except that if we elected to not renew his employment agreement at the end of its term, he would be paid \$600,000.

-Mr. Levin's employment agreement also contains standard covenants relating to confidentiality and a one-year post-employment non-solicitation covenant.
+Mr. Levin's employment agreement also contained standard covenants relating to confidentiality and a one-year post-employment non-solicitation covenant.